Sodium Oxybate Trials, Pediatric Research, and Narcolepsy Comorbidities in the News

 A new version of the popular narcolepsy treatment, sodium oxybate (SXB), which allows patients to take only 1 dose versus 2 over the course of the night, has been shown to be safe and effective in phase 3 trials.1

-Lead author of the research study, Dr. Clete Kushida, suggests that, due to these findings, “clinicians can be confident that a single bedtime dose of sodium oxybate has demonstrated efficacy for both objective and subjective symptoms of narcolepsy.”2
+The lead author of the research study, Dr. Clete Kushida, suggests that, due to these findings, “clinicians can be confident that a single bedtime dose of sodium oxybate has demonstrated efficacy for both objective and subjective symptoms of narcolepsy.”2

 SXB update from the Nexus Narcolepsy Registry